Show your research

 - Selection of abstracts will be done primarily on merit, except that each home institution will be limited to a maximum of three talks and a total of four presenters.

-- Students chosen as presenters will be accepted to the conference, provided they complete their registration by Dec.
-3 and pay the registration fee.
+- Students chosen as presenters will be accepted to the conference, provided they complete their registration (by paying the registration fee) by the given deadline.

 These policies were crafted to fit a wide range of institutional situations, but nobody can anticipate all possibilities.
-If you believe that your situation is sufficiently unusual that it warrants special consideration, please have your faculty advisor contact Alex Zupan, NCUWM Co-Chair, at firstname.lastname@example.org.
+If you believe that your situation is sufficiently unusual that it warrants special consideration, please have your faculty advisor contact Christine Kelley, NCUWM Co-Chair, at email@example.com.

 Statement of Appropriate Conduct at NCUWM